Frequently Asked Questions

 15. How long does it take for me to receive the stipend from the date I submit my application?

-The Choose2Care team will acknowledge receipt of the application within five (5) business days from the submission date.
+The HCA Team will acknowledge receipt of the application within five (5) to seven (7) business days from the submission date.
 Please note that the processing time may vary if the application is incomplete.
 A payment in full can be expected within 4-6 weeks of all required documentation being submitted.

 Access to Practical Nursing (APN) Program Education Incentive Bursary

-1. What is the Access to Practical Nursing (APN) Education Incentive Bursary?
+1. What is the Access to Practical Nursing (APN) Education Bursary?

 The APN program is a unique career laddering program for health care assistants (HCAs) wishing to train as licensed practical nurses (LPNs).
 The APN program allows students to apply training and experience garnered as an HCA to accelerate their training as an LPN.

 Supporting HCAs to enroll in this program provides opportunities and removes barriers for HCAs who want to progress in their healthcare careers here in British Columbia.
-This bursary is intended to offer one-time financial support for its recipients.
+This bursary aims to support the student enrollment and retention of HCAs in the BC public health system and to expedite the number of LPNs available to support immediate staffing needs.

 2. What is the total amount of funds an applicant can receive for the APN bursary?